cdl-geneseo/geneseo-dictionary/D/Double-Fisting.md

 # Double Fisting

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-A-D

-Bibliographies and Study Guides : Double Fisting

 Created by  Unknown User (bli2), last modified on Nov 27, 2008

 double fisting (vb): when a person holds an alcoholic beverage in each hand.
 60% of students survyed use this term.
 F06.
 KTousey